karthik-d/todo-cli-rescript/README.md

 ## Todo App

-A command-line todo application built with ReScript Native application with typed JS.
+A command-line todo application built with ReScript (Ocaml, JSooC).
+Native application with typed JS.

 ### Run the following unit tests, and refer to the description below for details on its features.